 The Authority defines capital assets as assets with an initial individual cost of more than \$1,000 and an estimated useful life of at least one year.
 Assets are depreciated over their estimated useful lives.
 Equipment, furniture and fixtures are depreciated over three to ten years.
 Buildings and structures, including the transfer station, are depreciated over 35 years.
-Landfill and rail access assets are depreciated over the expected life of the cell.
+Landfill and rail access assets are depreciated over fifteen to thirty-five years.
+Landfill cell development costs are depreciated over the expected life of the cell.